 Alan writes regularly for BBC Gardeners’ World magazine and is a gardening correspondent for several publications.
 Alan has written more than 30 gardening books, including The Gardeners’ World Complete Guide to Gardening, as well as four novels.

-Other programmes Alan’s presented include Nationwide, Pebble Mill, Songs of Praise, Titchmarsh’s Travels, Chelsea Flower Show, The Proms and the British Isles: a Natural History.
+Other programs Alan’s presented include Nationwide, Pebble Mill, Songs of Praise, Titchmarsh’s Travels, Chelsea Flower Show, The Proms, and the British Isles: a Natural History.

-In 1976, Thrower broke the BBC ‘No advertising’ policy and was fired for endorsing fertilisers on TV.
+In 1976, Thrower broke the BBC ‘No advertising’ policy and was fired for endorsing fertilizers on TV.

 In the 1970s it was filmed on TV cameras weighing half a tonne.
 The kit needed 36 people in five lorries to transport, lift and operate it.